gastonlucca/Gaston-Portfolio/README.md

 ![](https://github.com/gastonlucca/Gaston-Portfolio/blob/master/BI%20MECON%20porject.PNG)

 # Project 2:  Analysis of trends and metrics for La.Radio.live
-For this project I have select and define a series of metrics, relevant to analyze the performance of the Facebook site for the company, LaRadio.live Site:(https://laradio.live/): https://laradio.live/
+For this project I have select and define a series of metrics, relevant to analyze the performance of the Facebook site for the company, [LaRadio.live Site]:(https://laradio.live/)

 Gathering all this information I was able to summary the performance of the Facebook site, estimate by linear regression the future like level.
 Through this analysis I have generated actionable conclusions and extraction of actionable insights, in order to calibrate the marketing strategy of the company.

 Broadcasting Performance:

 ![](https://github.com/gastonlucca/Gaston-Portfolio/commit/f2123827dc5fe9ed24d2e5e3d1ca7d5cc2eabf84)
-La Radio.
-Correlation.PNG

 # Project 3: Support Function Cost Automation: Objetives, Estructure & Dashboard visualization